Twenty-Four Eyes: Plot

 On 1 September, the class goes to the seashore, where some of the students play a practical joke on Ōishi by causing her to fall into a hole in the sand.
 The fall injures one of her legs, and she takes a leave of absence.
 A substitute teacher takes her place, but the children are not as receptive to him as they were to Ōishi.
 One day after lunch, the students sneak away from their homes and journey on foot to go visit Ōishi.
-They spot her riding in a bus, and she invites them to her house, where they have a large meal; later, the children's parents send Ōishi gifts as thanks for treating them.
+They spot her riding in a bus, and she invites them to her house, where they have a large meal; later, the children's parents send Ōishi gifts as thanks.
 Because of her injury, Ōishi is transferred from the schoolhouse to the main school, where teachers instruct students in fifth grade and above.

 By 1933, Ōishi is engaged to a ship engineer, and her original students are now sixth graders.
 Matsue's mother gives birth to another girl but dies in the process, leaving Matsue to care for the child.
-Soon after, the baby dies as well, and Matsue leaves Shōdoshima. Ōishi learns that a fellow teacher, Mr. Kataoka, has been arrested on suspicion of being "a Red".
+Soon after, the baby dies as well, and Matsue leaves Shōdoshima to live with relatives. Ōishi learns that a fellow teacher, Mr. Kataoka, has been arrested on suspicion of being "a Red".
 Kataoka was suspected of having a copy of an anti-war anthology printed by a class taught by a friend of his in Onomichi. Ōishi notes that she shared stories from that anthology with her own students after a copy was sent to the school.
-The principal warns Ōishi against discussing politics with her class, and burns the anthology.
+The principal burns the anthology and warns Ōishi against discussing politics with her class.